Home » Specialties » X-ray Technologist

 Patients are often nervous or anxious during X-rays.
 “A lot of our patients are coming in to find out some pretty devastating news—whether they have cancer, if their cancer has spread, or if they have fractures that need to be surgically fixed,” says Robison.
 “There are some less-than-optimal diagnoses, and we need to be tender and sympathetic towards our patients as they come in.”

-X-ray Technician Versus Radiologic Technologist
+X-Ray Technician Versus Radiologic Technologist

 The titles X-ray technologist and radiologic technologist are often used interchangeably since people in these roles may have the same responsibilities and duties.
 However, X-ray technologists and radiologic technologists can have different education, and that can lead to different duties and opportunities.